Overview

 • Moving from one doctor to another to get more

-• Rapid increase in the amount of opioids needed
+• Fast increase in the amount of opioids needed

 • Use that gets in the way of doing normal things

-• Using a lot of effort to get more of the opioid
+• Trying very hard to get more of the opioid

-With regular use, the body begins to need the drug to get through the day.
-A person may get sick when they stop or take less of the opioid.
-It may result in nausea, vomiting, shaking, and sweating.
-This can make it harder to stop using.
+With regular use, the body begins to need the drug.
+Stopping or taking less of the opioid may cause nausea, vomiting, shaking, and sweating.
+This can make it harder to stop using it.

 Diagnosis

-The doctor will ask about your symptoms and health history.
-You will also be asked about your use of opioids.
+The doctor will ask about symptoms, past health, and opioid use.
 A physical exam will be done.
 This is often enough to make the diagnosis.

-Blood, urine, saliva, sweat, and hair may also be tested to look for signs of opioid use.
+Blood, urine (pee), saliva, sweat, and hair may also be tested to look for opioid use.

 Treatments